1412WhiteGlory/1412WhiteGlory/README.md

 - 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on my love
 - 📫 How to reach me: bachvinh19012004@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he
-- ⚡ Fun fact: my nicknaem is Hama
+- ⚡ Fun fact: my nickname is Hama

 <!---
 1412WhiteGlory/1412WhiteGlory is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.